MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-smart-notifications.md

 When you first start with [!INCLUDE[prod_short](includes/prod_short.md)] all notifications are turned on, but you can turn them on or off, for example, if you aren't interested in a certain event or status.

 Additionally, some notifications let you specify the conditions under which they are sent.
-For example, if you want to be notified when inventory is running low, but only for items you buy from a certain supplier.
+For example, if you want to be notified when inventory is running low, but only for items you buy from a certain vendor.

 Turning notifications on or off, and specifying conditions, applies only to you.